Stormchaser-cyber/Personal-Projects/Python Projects/Stock Data Web Scraper/Stock Data TODO.md

 - [x] Get web scraper to work
 - [x] Converting and cleaning up downloaded csv stock files
 - [x] Saving it into a csv with the format "nasdaq_screener_DD_MM_YYYY__HH_MM_SS"
-- [ ] Running anaylsis on stock files for best stocks?
+- [x] Running anaylsis on stock files for best stocks?
+- [ ] Creating a "score" for each stock to determine best stocks
 - [ ] Trading logic
-- [ ] Trying and catching errors so it doesn't crash if internet is slow, etc.
+- [x] Trying and catching errors so it doesn't crash if internet is slow, etc.
+- [ ] Code cleanup/refactoring for clean_file.py
-- [ ] Finished product
+- [ ] Code cleanup/refactoring for csv_interpreter.py